Pershing Square Capital Management: Pershing Square Tontine Holdings

+Universal Music Group

+Pershing Square acquired a 7.1% stake of Universal Music Group (UMG) from Vivendi in August 2021 for $2.8 billion.
+Later that month, Pershing Square agreed to purchase an additional 2.9% of UMG from Vivendi for $1.149 billion.
+Following the transaction, Pershing Square held 10% of UMG's share capital.
+Ackman was nominated to a non-independent director of UMG in March 2022.

+Netflix position

+In January 2022, Ackman disclosed that Pershing Square acquired a $1.1 billion stake in Netflix.
+Netflix stock had just experienced a precipitous 30% selloff after announcement of a disappointing subscriber growth outlook for Q1 2022.
+In a letter to its investors, Ackman praised Netflix's "best-in-class management team" and said he long admired Netflix CEO Reed Hastings and the "remarkable company he and his team have built."

+In April, Netflix stock fell by 35%, and Ackman responded by selling his entire stake in the company.
+The fund lost over $430 million over the three-month investment.

 Herbalife

 In December 2012, Ackman announced the firm had made a $1 billion short bet against Herbalife, a maker of weight-loss and vitamin supplements, calling the company a "pyramid scheme".
 After activist billionaire investor Carl Icahn bought a stake in the company in January 2013, the share price rose nearly 13% and the investment was seen by analysts as the worst investment ever made by the firm.
 After a persistent political and grassroots campaign funded by Ackman and the firm, the Federal Trade Commission initiated a civil investigation into Herbalife, causing its stock to drop enough that by March 2014, Pershing Square was nearly even on their bet.
 In April 2014, Reuters reported that, according to its sources, the FBI conducted a probe into Herbalife and reviewed documents obtained from the company's former distributors.

-In March 2015, U.S. District Judge Dale Fischer dismissed a suit filed by Herbalife investors alleging the company is operating an illegal pyramid scheme.
 On March 12, 2015, it reported that Ackman was under investigation by federal prosecutors and the FBI; Ackman was quoted that he would not back down from his claims against Herbalife.
+In July 2015, U.S. District Judge Dale Fischer dismissed a suit filed by Herbalife investors who claimed the company defrauded shareholders by concealing the company's ability to track retail sales.
+In July 2016, Herbalife settled with the Federal Trade Commission, agreeing to pay $200 million and restructure its business practices in exchange for not being labelled a pyramid scheme.